What are the biggest differences between the USA and the rest of the world?

-Some are quirky silly observations, and others are pertinent social issues that we feel should be addressed.
-The point of this article isn’t to criticize, we just had a bit of fun writing out some of the immediate differences that come to mind.
+Disclaimer: Before anyone gets upset the point of this article isn’t to criticize, we just had a bit of fun writing out some of the immediate differences between the USA and the rest of the world that come to mind.

 Eggs in the Refrigerated Aisle

 Gathering up all the courage we could muster we purchased, sniffed at, scrutinized, cooked, and gingerly ate said eggs and…they were perfectly fine.
 Pretty damned tasty actually, with darker and more flavorful yolk than the eggs we purchased in the States.
 Which was a tad confusing.
 Surely eating so many warm eggs would lead to death or worse?
 Yet… we were ok.
 Not a single mutation, not as much as a tummy ache.

 This also extends to maternity leave, where the USA ranks second to last among the 21 “advanced economy” nations across the world.
 It is the only “First World” country without mandatory maternity leave.
 Sorry moms (and dads)!